Paranomus spathulatus

 Paranomus spathulatus, the Langeberg sceptre, is a flower-bearing shrub that belongs to the genus Paranomus and forms part of the fynbos.
 The plant is native to the Western Cape, South Africa.

 Description

 The shrub grows up to 2.5 m tall and flowers from May to December.
 Sometimes fire destroys the plant and the seeds survive but sometimes the plant sprouts again.
 The plant is bisexual and is pollinated by insects.
 The fruit ripens two months after flowering, and the seeds fall to the ground where they are spread by ants.

 In Afrikaans, it is known as langebergsepter.

 Distribution and habitat

-The plant occurs in the Langeberg from Tradouw Pass to Garcia's Pass.
+The plant occurs in the Langeberg from Tradouws Pass to Garcia's Pass.
 It grows in sandstone sand at altitudes of 300–600 m.